Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 Currently, I am a fourth-year undergraduate student majoring in Computer Science and Technology at **<a href="https://scs.bupt.edu.cn/"> School of Computer Science (SCS)</a>** at **<a href="https://www.bupt.edu.cn/"> Beijing University of Posts and Telecommunications (BUPT)</a>**.

-I am very grateful to work with **<a href="https://huuuuusy.github.io/">Dr. Shiyu Hu</a>**, which has a significant impact on me.
+I am grateful to work with **<a href="https://huuuuusy.github.io/">Dr. Shiyu Hu</a>**, which has a significant impact on me.
 I am also grateful to be growing up and studying with my twin brother **<a href="https://xuzhaoli.github.io/">Xuzhao Li</a>**, which is a truly unique and special experience for me.

-My research focuses on **Visual Language Tracking** and **Multi-modal Learning**.
+My research focuses on **Visual Language Tracking**, **Multi-modal Learning**, and **Large Language Model**.
 If you are interested in my work or would like to collaborate, please feel free to contact me.

 # 🔥 News
 - **2024.04**: 📣 We will present our work (**Global Instance Tracking**) at **TPAMI2023** during the [**VALSE2024**](http://www.valser.org/2024/#/) poster session (May 2024, Chongqing, China) and extend a warm invitation to colleagues interested in visual object/language tracking, evaluation methodologies, and human-computer interaction to engage in discussions with us (see our [**Poster**](https://xuchen-li.github.io/files/VALSE24Poster-364.pdf) for more information).